nicklopilato/punkRecords/README.md

 - **Organizations**: Learn about the different organizations and groups that play significant roles in the One Piece universe.

-- **Search Functionality**: We were unable to successfully add a serach feature.
-Although, we were certainly close.
-It appears as if our current implementation finds the pages with the searched word, but is unable to display the content properly.
-This feature would certainly be next on the list of things to do.
+- **Search Functionality**: Search for specific articles with ease by using a search bar.

-- **Dark Mode**: Utilizing the toggle button at the top left of the screen, the user may switch between the default theme, light mode, as well as turning on dark mode.
-The current implementation of this has some kinks that need to be polished, but they have proved to be more difficult than expected.
+- **Dark Mode**: Utilizing the toggle button at the top left of the screen, the user may switch between light mode and dark mode.

 ## Getting Started

-To get started with Punk Records, simply visit our website at [www.punkrecords.wiki](#) and start exploring the vast world of One Piece.
-Whether you're a seasoned fan or new to the series, there's something for everyone on our site.
+To get started with Punk Records, simply visit the website at [www.punkrecords.wiki](#) and start exploring the vast world of One Piece.
+Whether you're a seasoned fan or new to the series, there's something for everyone on the site.

 ## Contributing